 The Solar Power Lab has numerous capabilities such as:

-- A full pilot line for 6 inch solar cells with an average efficiency of 17.5%
+- A full pilot line for 6 inch solar cells with an average efficiency of 18.5% for diffused cells

 - Extensive capabilities for silicon solar cell characterization